WayScience/Benchmarking_NF1_data/0_download_data/README.md

 The corrections include using CellProfiler and Python.

 In CellProfiler, we split the RGB images into three greyscale images (called red, green, and blue), taking the one of the three images that is connected to the channel (e.g. DAPI is the blue channel, GFP is green, RFP is red), and cropping the images to remove the scale.
-The cropped images from each channel are saved as `.tif` files.
+The cropped images from each channel are saved as `.tif`files that are greyscale and 16-bit images.

-**Note:** After conversion and cropping, we noticed that all the images from the DAPI channel are pixelated while the other channels are not.
-This is believed to be due to the conversion of the images from `.jpg` to `.tif`.
-It is unknown how this will impact the morphological readouts.

 Lastly, using Python, we created a function to reorder the file names and add metadata to fit the standards for analysis downstream.